SyncfusionExamples/TreeMap_GettingStarted_Xamarin_Forms-/README.md

 # TreeMap Getting Started Xamarin Forms

-This repository contains samples for how to get started with the [Syncfusion Xamarin.Forms Tree Map](https://help.syncfusion.com/xamarin/treemap/getting-started) control.
+This repository contains samples to get started with the [Syncfusion Xamarin.Forms Tree Map](https://help.syncfusion.com/xamarin/treemap/getting-started) control.
 The TreeMap control provides a simple yet effective way to visualize flat or hierarchical data as clustered rectangles with a specific weighted attribute determining the size of the rectangle.

 ## Syncfusion controls: